zizkebab/check-reserved-instances/README.rst

 reservations you currently have active with your running instances is a manual, time-consuming, and error prone process.

-This quick little Python script uses boto to inspect your reserved instances and running instances to determine if you currently have any reserved instances which are not being used.
+This quick little Python script uses boto3 to inspect your reserved instances and running instances to determine if you currently have any reserved instances which are not being used.
 Additionally, it will give you a list of non-reserved instances which could benefit from additional reserved instance allocations.
 The report may also be sent via email.

+`Regional Benefit Reserved Instances`_ are also supported!

 Installation
 ------------